 Aera Energy covers a large area of California.
 The state's leading oil and gas producer (accounting for about 25% of California's total production), Aera Energy's properties extend from the Los Angeles Basin in the south to Coalinga in the north.
-It has daily production of 130,000 barrels of oil and 37 million cu. ft. of natural gas and boasts proved onshore and offshore reserves of about 720 million barrels of oil equivalent.
-Aera Energy also has interests in real estate operations (in partnership with homebuilder Toll Brothers).
-The exploration and production company is a joint venture of affiliates of Exxon Mobil (which own 48%) and Royal Dutch Shell (52%).
+It has daily production of 131,000 barrels of oil and 36 million cu. ft. of natural gas and boasts proved onshore and offshore reserves of about 720 million barrels of oil equivalent.
+Aera Energy also has interests in real estate operations (in partnership with homebuilder

 Aera has large producing fields in Kern County, including North and South Belridge, Midway Sunset, Lost Hills, Cymric, and McKittrick and additional onshore California fields near Coalinga, San Ardo, and Ventura in Monterey and Ventura counties.

 A leader in heavy oil reservoir development, Aera Energy combines engineering expertise, efficient processing operations, high-quality data, and innovation to boost the output of the mature fields in which it operates.

 In 2013 Zodiac Exploration, a Canada-based oil and gas exploration and production company under contract by Aera, announced the successful spudding of an Aera well in the San Joaquin Basin.
 Aera will cover 100% of a costs for this first well, plus further wells (a vertical well and two horizontal wells).

 Royal Dutch Shell